- Home

 If you feel as though your financial situation is having an impact on your mental health, read our article Are money worries affecting your mental health? to find some resources and advice on how to cope.

-If you want to check out some tips for building savings for future emergencies, have a look at our article How to build an emergency fund.
+If you want to check out some tips for building savings for future emergencies, have a look at our article How to build an emergency fund

-Alternatively, if you’re looking for somewhere to start, we’ve partnered with independent advice firm Fidelius to offer Rest Less members a free initial consultation with a qualified financial advisor.
+If you’re considering seeking professional financial advice on the options available to you, we’ve partnered with nationwide independent advice firm Fidelius to offer Rest Less members a free initial consultation with a qualified financial advisor.
 There’s no obligation, however if the adviser feels you’d benefit from paid financial advice, they’ll talk you through how that works and the charges involved.

-Fidelius are rated 4.7 out of 5 from over 1,250 reviews on VouchedFor, the review site for financial advisors.
+Fidelius are rated 4.7 out of 5 from over 1,500 reviews on VouchedFor, the review site for financial advisors.

 Rest Less Money is on Instagram!
 Check out our account and give us a follow @rest_less_uk_money for all the latest Money News, updated daily.